Storytelling in E-commerce: From Passive Narrative to Active Co-Creation

 Stories should highlight some sort of conflict or struggle.
 Then, by the story’s end, the hero should overcome the struggle to find success.
 Even if the story is just two minutes long, it should take the audience on a complete journey.

-Once you understand how to tell a great story and you’ve identified a story that you want to tell your audience, there a few ways to approach it.
+Once you understand how to tell a great story and you’ve identified a story that you want to tell your audience, there are a few ways to approach it.

 Technological advances are giving brands new, innovative ways to take their storytelling to the next level.